zephyr-analytics/Market-Regime-HMM/README.md

 -"model_warmup": (int), time period in years for the model to utilize for training dataset.

+-"max_train_years": (int, tunable parameter), max time before model begins data dropout.

 -"max_retries": (int), max number of retries of training a model.
 -Note: If training fails beyond nth retries for convergence and on jitter of states then an assessment of the underlying data is necessary.

--"moving_average": (int), Simple moving average lookback window (trading days).
+-"moving_average": (int, tunable parameter), Simple moving average lookback window (trading days).
 -Note: This is used to further filter assets based on being below thier SMA.
 -See: A Quantitative Approach to Tactical Asset Allocation, 2007 Faber, M

 -"data_file_path": (string), Path to the repo for storage of data file.

 -"persist": (true or false), This should be set to false if running test.
-Set to true to inspect overall model performance.
+Set to true to inspect and calibrate overall model performance.

 ## Config types
 -NOTE: Rather than swap tickers around a second argument is used to flag which config file to use.
-`python run.py --test --stock` or `python run.py --test --etf`
+`python run.py --test --global_macro` or `python run.py --test --global_stock`

 ## Train
-`python run.py --train --etf`
+`python run.py --train --global_macro`
 -Training is utilized to inspect the model performance on identifing states, convergence, and labeling states.

 ## Infer
-`python run.py --infer --stock`
+`python run.py --infer --global_macro`
 -Inferencing is utilized to inspect the model performance on predicted new states and provides checking for identifing new states, labeling predicted states, and propagating probabilities to future t.

 ## Build Portfolio
-`python run.py --build --etf`
+`python run.py --build --global_macro`

 ## Test Portfolio
-`python run.py --test --stock`
+`python run.py --test --global_macro`
 NOTE: currently has failures on timeouts from data handling.

 ## Artifacts